Corey Bailey

 The first thing I do with 7" reels (and smaller) is to insert a pencil into spindle hole

-and un-spool several layers by hand.
+and un-spool a few layers by hand.
 This will tell you if the layers have the

 tendency to stick together.
 If you are dealing with a 10-1/2" (NAB Hub) reel, you